AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ### Disabled the Advanced Reporting service setting by default

 The Advanced Reporting service setting is disabled by default to prevent PHI from being used for analysis and reporting, but can be enabled by the merchant at their own risk.

+### Disabled Sendgrid service by default

+- Sendgrid is disabled by default as they are non-HIPAA-compliant.
+This can be enabled upon request from merchants, but they must acknowledge that they will assume the risk.